Ring vs. Nest vs. SimpliSafe Security Systems

 Key Similarities of Ring vs. Nest vs. SimpliSafe

-- Option to self-monitor: If you don’t want to pay monthly fees, you can monitor each system yourself through its respective app.
+- Option to self-monitor: If we didn’t want to pay monthly fees, we could monitor each system ourselves through its respective app.

-- DIY installation: You’ll install all these systems yourself, saving even more money (although SimpliSafe gives you a professional installation option for $79).
+- DIY installation: We installed all these systems ourselves, which saved us money.
+(Granted, SimpliSafe offered us a professional installation option for $79).

 Key Differences of Ring vs. Nest vs. SimpliSafe

-- System components: While the SimpliSafe Summerfort system I bought was pretty extensive, my kits from Ring and Nest Secure were more minimal.
+- System components: While the SimpliSafe Summerfort system we bought was extensive, our kits from Ring and Nest Secure were more minimal.

-- App ratings: The SimpliSafe app has much better ratings than the Nest app and the Ring— Always Home app.
+- App ratings: The SimpliSafe app had much better ratings than the Nest app and the Ring— Always Home app.

-- Pricing: Whether you’re talking about professional monitoring fees or equipment costs, these companies have very different pricing structures, with Ring Alarm as the most affordable option.
+- Pricing: Whether we were talking about professional monitoring fees or equipment costs, these companies had very different pricing structures.
+Overall, Ring Alarm was the most affordable option.

 Ring vs. Nest vs. SimpliSafe System Components

-Something to keep in mind is a system’s components, which you can customize to your liking with each company.
-For example, the Nest Secure system I bought didn’t come with a camera, so I added the Nest Cam Indoor.
-The same went for the Ring Alarm Security Kit— it didn’t come with a security camera or video doorbell, so I added them on.
-Basically, with any of these systems, you’ll be able to create a security system for your specific smart home.
+Something we kept in mind as we shopped was that with each company, we could customize our system components to some extent.
+For example, the Nest Secure system we bought didn’t come with a camera, so we added the Nest Cam Indoor.
+The same thing happened with our Ring Alarm Security Kit.
+Actually, it didn’t come with a security camera or video doorbell, so we added both.
+Basically, with all the systems, we created a security system for our specific smart home.

 Ring Alarm Security Kit Components

-The Ring Alarm Security Kit I bought came with a base station, keypad, contact sensor, motion sensor, and range extender— pretty minimal, all things considered.
-I also added the Ring Stickup Cam Wired along with the Ring Video Doorbell 2 for good measure.
+The Ring Alarm Security Kit we bought came with a base station, keypad, contact sensor, motion sensor, and range extender.
+We thought this was fairly minimal, all things considered, so we also added the Ring Stickup Cam Wired and Ring Video Doorbell 2.

 Nest Secure System Components

-Nest Secure comes with a base station called Nest Guard, two motion sensors which they call Detect Sensors, and two key fobs which they call Nest Tags.
-That’s it!
-Of course, I have a plethora of Nest cameras to use with my Nest Secure system, from the classic Nest Cam Indoor to the Nest Cam IQ Indoor, and let’s not even talk about my Nest Outdoor cameras.
-It’s safe to say I have an obsession.
+Nest Secure came with a base station called Nest Guard, two motion sensors named Detect Sensors, and two key fobs known as Nest Tags.
+That’s all!
+Of course, there was a plethora of options for Nest cameras we could add to our Nest Secure system, from the classic Nest Cam Indoor to the Nest Cam IQ Indoor.
+Nest Outdoor cameras caught our eyes, too.
+It was safe to say, we had an obsession.

 SimpliSafe Summerfort System Components

-SimpliSafe is the only one of the three to have a really extensive system, more common with the more traditional security systems like ADT and Frontpoint.
-I bought their Summerfort system, which includes a base station, wireless keypad, entry, motion, and glass break sensors, a security camera, panic button, key fobs, and last but not least, an auxiliary siren.
-Phew!
+SimpliSafe was the only one of the three companies to provide a truly extensive system, something that was more common among traditional security systems like ADT and Frontpoint.
+We bought SimpliSafe’s Summerfort system, which included a base station; wireless keypad; entry, motion, and glass break sensors; a security camera; a panic button; key fobs; and last but not least, an auxiliary siren!